Iispar/HSL-bikes-frontend/README.md

 The application can be also accessed by cloning the repository and using command npm install and npm start.
 This should open the app into localhost:3000 and work with the backend.
 The project might give eslint errors because I have some custom rules in the .eslintrc so I can give this file if needed.
 Please contact me if the project doesn't work.
-IMPORTANT!
-Because of React.StrictMode some of the functions for example clearing the map don't work in developement!

 # Using
 The app should be self explanitory, but if not: